List of Gabala FC records and statistics

 Gabala FK is an Azerbaijani professional football club based in Qabala.

 This list encompasses the major records set by the club and their players in the Azerbaijan Premier League.
 The player records section includes details of the club's goalscorers and those who have made more than 50 appearances in first-team competitions.

 Player

 Most appearances

 Players played over 50 competitive, professional matches only.
-Appearances as substitute (goals in parentheses) included in total.